07 May Employment Issues in Small Business

 - making your workplace safe and without risks to health;

-- ensuring plant and machinery are safe and that safe systems of work are set and followed;
+- ensuring plant and machinery are safe and that safe system of work are set and followed;

-- ensuring articles and substances are moved, stored and used safely;
+- ensuring articles and substances are move, stored and used;

 - providing adequate welfare facilities;

 - assess the risks to your employees’ health and safety.
-Risk assessment should be straightforward in a simple workplace such as a typical office.
-It should only be complicated if it deals with serious hazards such as those on a nuclear power station, a chemical plant, laboratory or an oil rig.
+Risk assessment should be straightforward in a simple work such as a typical office.
+It should only complicate if it deals with serious hazards.
+Such as those on a nuclear power station, a chemical plant, a laboratory, or an oil rig.

-- if there are five or more employees, record the significant findings of the risk assessment and the arrangements for health and safety measures;
+- Where five or more workers are working, report important risk assessment findings.
+The arrangements for health and safety measures;

-- if there are five or more employees, draw up a health and safety policy statement, including the health and safety organisation and arrangements in force, and bring it to your employees’ attention;
+- if there are five or more employees, draw up a health and safety policy statement.
+Including the health and safety organization and arrangements in force.
+To bring it to your employees’ attention

-- appoint someone competent to assist with health and safety responsibilities, and consult your employees or employee representative about this appointment;
+- appoint someone competent to assist with health and safety responsibilities.
+Consult your employees or employee representative about this appointment;

 - co-operate on health and safety with other employers sharing the same workplace;